-If you would like to park your vehicle at a city-managed parking facility, please submit a Monthly Parking Contract Request Form.
-On the Request Form, please indicate which parking facilities you are interested in parking at and the Parking Operations staff will either place you on the wait list for those facilities and/or assign you to a requested facility, if immediate assignments are availability.
-You are welcome to contact Parking Operations at any time regarding the current status and availability at all city facilities as well as to receive estimated wait-list time frames for your requested parking facilities.
+If you would like to park your vehicle at a city-managed parking facility, please submit a Monthly Parking Contract Request Form (PDF).
+On the Request Form, please indicate which parking facilities you are interested in parking at and the Curbside & Parking staff will either place you on the wait list for those facilities and/or assign you to a requested facility, if immediate assignments are available.
+You are welcome to contact Curbside & Parking at any time regarding the current status and availability at all city facilities as well as to receive estimated wait-list time frames for your requested parking facilities.

-Payments for monthly parking permits are withdrawn from your paycheck through pre-tax payroll deduction.
+Payments for monthly parking permits are withdrawn from your paycheck through pre-tax payroll deduction only.
 Payroll deductions for parking fees occur on the second paycheck of every month for the subsequent month.
 The initial first months payment will also be payroll deducted and based on the enrollment timing, a single two-month valued parking deduction may be processed on your initial parking deduction.
 Once the parking deductions are set-up through payroll deduction, the deductions are withdrawn “pre-tax” (contact your payroll representative for details), thus providing additional savings to you.

 For parkers that are not actual “City” employees, but work at a location that is eligible for parking in a city-owned facility, they are required to pay their monthly parking fees by ACH deductions (electronic funds transfers).
 An additional ACH Authorization Form with an attached voided check is also required to set-up the automatic payment process.